cststack/k8comp/README.md

 ```
 ### Setup Requirements

-The script requires a functional hiera configuration in the main k8comp folder.
+The tool requires a functional hiera configuration in the main k8comp folder.

-A fully working kubernetes installation and kubectl installed on the local host from where the script will be used.
+A fully working kubernetes installation and kubectl installed on the local host from where the tool will be used.

 To install hiera in CentOS 7 download and install puppet repository.
 ```